Date: 03 June 2016

 The research team comprised Dr Felix Gradinger (University of Exeter) and Heledd Owen (Bangor University).
 Professor Stewart Mercer (Glasgow University), Andy Gibson ( University of the West of England) and Rebecca Crane (Bangor University) are co-investigators.
 Professor Rob Anderson (University of Exeter was a collaborator).

-What are the facilitators and barriers are to implementing MBCT?
-What critical factors enhance its accessibility and routine use in the NHS, and what would support the NHS in implementation?
+What are the barriers to implementing Mindfulness-based cognitive therapy and what could enhance its accessibility and routine use in the NHS?